A fire at a Georgia chemical plant is forcing evacuations and road closures - KESQ

 By Cindy Von Quednow, CNN

-(CNN) — A fire at a Georgia chemical plant apparently caused by a sprinkler head malfunction Sunday morning is forcing evacuations and road closures in the area, according to Rockdale County officials.
+(CNN) — A fire at a Georgia chemical plant apparently caused by a sprinkler head malfunction Sunday morning is forcing evacuations, including of a local hospital, and road closures in the area, according to Rockdale County officials.

 The incident unfolded around 5 a.m.
 ET at BioLab in Conyers, Georgia.
 Water from the malfunctioned sprinkler head “came in contact with a water reactive chemical and produced a plume,” county officials explained on their website.